 - Use leftover chicken to make the best ever Chicken and Rice Soup, or make it Greek-style with my Lemon Chicken Orzo Soup recipe.

-- If you like rich, flavorful soups, you have to try my Broccoli Cheddar Soup (it’s like Panera’s, but better!)
+- If you like rich, flavorful soups, you have to try my Broccoli Cheddar Soup (it’s like Panera’s, but better!), or a more refined Cream of Broccoli Soup.

 If you have recipes in your collection that call for a can of cream soup, you can use homemade cream of onion instead.
 I make all of my recipes without canned soup, but you can use this in your Green Bean Casserole, Tater Tot Casserole, or Creamy Chicken Skillet recipes.